Morhc/PHYS-375-Gravity-Group/README.md

 **You may run into some issues with LaTeX.**

 ## How to Run
-1. Set the lambda value you want in FofLambda
+1. Set the lambda value you want in tools.py
-2. Set the Tc you want in create_sequences.py
+2. Set the Tc range want in create_sequences.py
 3. Run create_sequences.py